SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/RemoteAccess/Cloud_Remote_Access.md

 - [Call a user-defined API](xref:UD_APIs_Triggering_an_API#url) through dataminer.services.

-- Access files or webpages on the DMA that have been made available for remote access.<!-- RN 38426 -->
+- Access files on the DMA that have been made available for remote access.<!-- RN 38426 -->

-  The files or webpages that are available for public access are located in the following folders on the DMA:
+  The files that are available for public access are located in the following folders on the DMA:

   - `C:\Skyline DataMiner\Webpages\public\`